 The Quesh planetary sidequest for Imperials has a rather sexist Moff tell a female PC that they have no place in war, even if they happen to be Sith.
 All four classes get the option to kick his ass, with the other Moffs simply standing by and letting him get what's coming to him.

-Bunny-Ears Lawyer: The Light-Sided Sith Inquisitor (and to a lesser extent, Sith Warrior) is seen as such by everyone s/he meets.
-Imperials, Republic forces and independents alike are consistently taken aback by their unexpected level-headedness, tendency to honour promises and occasional displays of genuine compassion, and most of them obviously think s/he's more than a little bit weird compared to other Sith they've met in that regard.
+Bunny-Ears Lawyer: The Light-Sided Sith Inquisitor (and to a lesser extent, Sith Warrior) is seen as such by everyone they meet.
+Imperials, Republic forces and independents alike are consistently taken aback by their unexpected level-headedness, tendency to honour promises and occasional displays of genuine compassion, and most of them obviously think they're more than a little bit weird compared to other Sith they've met in that regard.
 Darth Ravage even notices this in the end, if the Inquisitor treats the Dark Council with respect and courtesy.

 Darth Ravage: Always beware the humble ones.

 Burning the Flag: One of the heroic missions on Nar Shaddaa involves invading a Mandalorian stronghold, killing their leaders, and burning their clan flags.

 A justified example in the original release: because the players could potentially play their character in a number of different ways (healing, tank, dps, ranged, etc.), the player gets five companions that each fill a different "role," so no matter your playstyle, you'll have at least one companion who can back you up by playing a complementary role.
 Thus, after you get your class's five companions, no matter what, they would always stay with you, even if killing them made sense as a Dark Side option in the story.
 With update 4.0. however, all companions can now fulfill every role, allowing them to be Killed Off for Real when the storyline demands it without breaking your gameplay style.

 The Caligula: The Sith theocracy who technically rule the Empire are crazy and nasty enough on their own, but then there's Emperor Vitate, an Omnicidal Maniac who doesn't even care about governing.
 All he wants is constant war and death so that he can keep growing more powerful.